torvalds/linux/Documentation/scheduler/sched-domains.rst

 The sched-domains debugging infrastructure can be enabled by enabling CONFIG_SCHED_DEBUG and adding 'sched_verbose' to your cmdline.
-If you forgot to tweak your cmdline, you can also flip the /sys/kernel/debug/sched/verbose knob.
+If you forgot to tweak your cmdline, you can also flip the /sys/kernel/debug/sched/verbose kanalb.
 This enables an error checking parse of the sched domains which should catch most possible errors (described above).
 It also prints out the domain structure in a visual format.